Coastguard Cottage is open for bookings from after February half term on the assumption that restrictions will be eased.

 With so many holidays having to have been cancelled over the last few months, we have amended our cancellation policy:

-In the case of national or local restrictions being put in place which result in us having to the cancel a booking, any monies paid will be refunded.
+- In the case of national or local restrictions being put in place which result in us having to the cancel a booking, or you being unable to travel, any monies paid will be refunded.

-In the case of national or local restrictions being put in place which result in us having to the cut short a booking, the client will be refunded the proportion of the monies paid (based on the number of nights already stayed).
-Please note that the extra COVID-19 cleaning supplement (£100) will not be refunded.
+- In the case of national or local restrictions being put in place which result in us having to the cut short a booking, the client will be refunded the proportion of the monies paid (based on the number of nights already stayed).

 Your safety and the safety of our staff is paramount, below are some of the guidance we expect to be putting into place to ensure that you have a safe enjoyable holiday: